Joseloll/JTChecker/README.md

 - Added Where It Will Tell You If The Discord Token Is Locked

 # To Do
-- Added Where When You Check The Discord Token And Its Valid You Can See The Info About The Token
+- Add Where You Can See The Info About The Discord Token
+- Will Add Token Joiner/Leaver

 # Usage
 - Python 3 https://python.org